How to Feed an Army

 The MRE (Meal Ready to Eat) appears in 1975

-Right away, the MRE exhibited major improvements on previous field rations, especially with regards to portability and nutrition.
+Right away, the MRE showed major improvements on previous field rations, especially with regards to portability and nutrition.
 The taste and texture, however, were not widely liked.
-The Department of Defense responded to this with expanded menus in the MRE-XIII, released in 1993.
-The expanded menu (of 12) eliminated the most hated items of the previous generation and introduced new ones (i.e. chocolate bars that wouldn’t melt in desert heat and bread that looked/tasted fresh).
-Further, the 1992 introduction of the Flameless Ration Heater greatly increased the calorie intake of soldiers in the field.
-Meals for specialized diets (i.e. vegetarian) first emerged in 1996, along with an expansion of 18 meals.
+The Department of Defense responded to this with expanded menus in the MRE-XIII, eliminating the most hated items of the previous generation and introducing new ones (i.e. chocolate bars that wouldn’t melt in desert heat and bread that looked/tasted fresh).

 Today the Continuous Product Improvement (CPI) program enlists dietitians, engineers, and scientists to work with soldiers in the field by testing out MREs first hand.
 The focus of MRE tweaks has shifted from “scientific adequacy” to the tastes and needs of soldiers.
 The CPI program has produced such improvements as Tabasco sauce and powdered beverage packets.